scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

-The final dataset is :math:`S`, containing all observations from the minority class, plus the observations from the majority that were added at random, plus all those from the majority that were miss-classified by the 1-KNN algorithms.
+The final dataset is :math:`S`, containing all observations from the minority class, plus the observations from the majority that were added at random, plus all those from the majority that were miss-classified by the 1-Nearest Neighbors algorithms.
 Note that differently from :class:`CondensedNearestNeighbour`, :class:`OneSidedSelection` does not train a KNN after each sample is missclassified.
 It uses the one KNN to classify all samples from the majority in 1 pass.
 The class can be used as::